Search Results

 - About PD&G | Pink Divas & Gents

-About Pink Divas & Gents Pink Divas & Gents was founded in 2018 to make a difference in under-served communities who have no knowledge about breast cancer.
-We are more than willing to provide communities with information and create a safe space to help those who are experiencing breast cancer, so they can better navigate through their journey with love, care, and support from others.
-Even if you aren’t experiencing breast cancer, it’s better to have this knowledge to pass it down to others.
-Always remember that you are never alone.
-Together we are stronger.
-We’re here to help you win this battle Our Team Meet the people who have come together to make this organization a success Janel Moreland Founder Jennifer Modiest Treasurer Michele McCrary Secretary Arnetta Watkins Member Darryl Pruitt Member Lena Moreland Member Nova Mines Member Carmia Stanovich Member Lisset Lacayo Member Annette Barker Member
+About Pink Divas & Gents Pink Divas & Gents was founded in 2018 by Janel Moreland who lost her paternal grandmother, Rose Moreland-Turner to breast cancer.
+The name Pink Divas & Gents comes from: Pink Divas - The 1 out of 8 women who is diagnosed with breast cancer.
+Gents - Because men can get breast cancer too.
+After doing individual research about this dreadful but common disease, Janel Moreland wanted to make a difference and an impact in under-served communities and those with low socioeconomic status who may have little to no knowledge about breast cancer.
+Pink Divas & Gents provide all communities with resources, education and support, while creating a safe space to help those who are experiencing breast cancer, so they can better navigate through their journey with love, care, and support from others.
+Pink Divas & Gents not only provide support and resources to thrivers and survivors but also their families, friends and caregivers.
+Knowledge is power!
+We can help save a life one survivor at a time.
+Always remember that with Pink Divas & Gents, you are never alone.
+Together we are stronger and we’re here to help you win this battle.
+Our Team Meet the people who have come together to make this organization a success Janel Moreland Founder Jennifer Modiest Treasurer Michele McCrary Secretary Arnetta Watkins Member Darryl Pruitt Member Lena Moreland Member Nova Mines Member Carmia Stanovich Member Lisset Lacayo Member Sonja Fountain Member Lindsley Griffin Member

 - Scholarship_Savanna Vinson | Pink Divas & Gents

-- Treatment | Pink Divas & Gents
+- PDAG x Red Effects Fitness | Pink Divas & Gents

-- Early Detection | Pink Divas & Gents
+- PDAG x RED EFFECT | Pink Divas & Gents

-- About Breast Cancer | Pink Divas & Gents
+- Tackle Breast Cancer Event | Pink Divas & Gents

 - Share A Message | Pink Divas & Gents